Non-Disney Musicals

 If We Hold On Together-- the Land Before Time (1988)

 This is considered by some to be the saddest song in animated history.
-It's deffointely inspirational and touching.
+It's definitely inspirational and touching.
 Either way, it fits the story really well and Diana Ross has the perfect voice for it.

 Flying Dreams-- the Secret of NIMH (1982)